-- A married applicant applying for ALTCS alone is limited to $2,250* in monthly income and their spouse’s income is not considered.
+- A married applicant applying for ALTCS alone is limited to $2,742* in gross monthly income and their spouse’s income is not considered.

 The fear of being over the income limit shouldn’t keep individuals from applying for ALTCS.
 Individuals who would like to apply for the ALTCS benefit, but whose income is too high, might be able to establish a Miller/Income-only trust to help them qualify.